 Have you ever heard of compound butter?
 It might sound fancy, but it’s really just butter mixed with other ingredients.
 You’ll typically see flavor combinations like herbs and garlic, but you can also go a sweeter route by using honey or cinnamon.

 There are so many different compound butter recipes.
-Some of my favorites are Lemon Rosemary, Chive & Dill, and Garlic Compound Butter.
+Some of my favorites are Lemon Rosemary, Chive & Dill, and Dill & Rosemary Compound Butter.

 How to make compound butter:

 The best (and easiest) way to make this flavorful butter is to allow the butter to soften naturally to room temperature, then mix in your flavors.
 For savory flavors, I always opt for fresh herbs over dried when I can.

 - Allow your sticks of butter to come to room temperature by placing it on the counter for about 30 minutes or so.
 Using the microwave to melt the butter will cause your butter to look a bit runny and it will freeze differently than if it comes to room temperature naturally.

 - Add your herbs and spices and use a fork to stir the butter and herbs together.
 You can use the butter now, refrigerate it, or freeze it for later.
 I prefer to freeze mine in small individual servings.

 - I freeze my butter in individual servings by using a spoon or cookie scoop to roll the herb butter into 1 tablespoon balls.
 Place the butter into mini muffin tins or onto a plate that will fit into your freezer.
 There is no need to use a piece of parchment paper here, the butter doesn’t stick when frozen.
 Since butter can be so high in saturated fat, I’ve found that freezing in tablespoon sized balls helps keep my portions reasonable!